-- a statement of general research interests
+- Statement of general research interests (1 page), which includes:

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
 Successful completion of a background check is required for all final candidates.